goatshriek/stumpless/docs/development.md

    performance testing framework set up in stumpless.
 If you're looking to make a performance improvement that will otherwise be transparent, this document describes the steps for this in detail with a full example.
+ * [docs/localization.md](localization.md) describes how localization is
+   implemented in detail and how to add additional locales.

 ## Error Handling